ibm-cloud-security/app-identity-and-access-adapter/tests/README.md

 #### Building the template

-Version 0.0.0 uses a custom template defining it's input and output.
+Version 0.0.0 uses a custom template defining its input and output.

 You can see the template at `github.com/ibm-cloud-security/policy-enforcer-mixer-adapter/config/template/template.proto`.

 Whenever you want the adapter to take in or output new parameters, you will have to rebuild template using Istio's bundled script.

-Run the following command under Istio root to generate the code stubs for the new template:
+Run the following command under your Istio repository's root folder to generate the code stubs for the new template:

 ```bash
 bin/mixer_codegen.sh -t ./path/to/config/template/template.proto